Public Health Ideas convenings

-Events at and near WashU
+Events here and near

 • Visual Informed Consent Workshop, Sept.
 25, 8 a.m.-1 p.m.
 EPNEC on Medical Campus.
 Informed-consent forms for research can be confusing for participants and challenging for study recruiters.
 Learn about a novel approach that uses visual elements & health literacy best practices to present such information in a simple, engaging way.
-See details and registration.
+For details and registration.

 Talking Public Health seminar series